omonubi/ACKS-by-omonubi/README.md

 - Some changes made to how attacks are executed on the Combat tab.
 - The Hirelings tab was overhauled to include loyalty and obedience checks.
 - The sheet was styled.
-- Sheet layout/tabs were change for usability
+- Sheet layout/tabs were changed for usability

 ---